 Children's Arabic Program

-No prior knowledge of Arabic is required for students to participate in the program.
+NOTE: No prior knowledge of Arabic is required for students to participate in the program.
 However, students with some Arabic proficiency will be given an assessment test to determine their level before attending class.
 Students will be grouped in different classes based on language ability and age.
 Heritage speakers and non-native speakers of Arabic follow the same course of study in our program.

 Fall Session 2023